enonic/npm-react4xp/client/README.md

 the service `react4xp-client`.
 The lib also offers `render` controller-functions, that add a call to this `react4xp-client` URL, to the page contribution.

-That client asset adds an object to the global namespace in the browser: `React4xp` (or whatever the value of `LIBRARY_NAME` is).
+That client asset adds an object to the global namespace in the browser: `React4xp`.
 This object will contain the entries, under a key corresponding to their jsxPath.

 In addition to those, there is `React4xp.CLIENT`, which exposes three methods.
 These methods are also automatically called in the browser when using the `render` controller functions, but should you ever need them they are: